5 top knives under $50 every meat eater needs

 Finally, a major difference between the two knives...a chef’s knife is used for cooked meat while a butcher’s knife is used for raw meat.

-While these are the essentials, to be a Master Meat Geek you also need to get a carving knife or a slicing knife.
+While these are the essentials, to be a Master Meat Geek you also need to get a slicing knife and/or carving knife.
 Both knives are used for cutting cooked meat.
 If you have a really good chef’s knife you can go without, but really why would you?

-Unlike a carving knife, a slicing knife has a rounded tip.
-It has a long straight edge that is great for slicing large cuts of boneless meat.
-If the knife doesn't have a Granton edge, you know those little divots along the blade? then it's not going to be any good.
+If the knife doesn't have a Granton edge (those little divots along the blade), then don't buy it.
 The Granton edge helps prevent meat from sticking to the blade as you slice.

 FORGED VS STAMPED KNIVES